uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_layout.md

     Use clear, valid filenames when naming or renaming files.
 The filename field cannot be left empty.
 <!-- markdownlint-enable MD046 -->

-Below is an example that shows how leaving the box empty while renaming the folder "test_rename" results in the loss of the folder itself.
+Below is an example that shows how leaving the box empty while renaming the folder "test_rename".

 ![!An image showing the Rename/Move button left empty on Cheaha File Browser](images/file_browser_rename_move_empty.png)